-$\hfill \Box$ Where the personal data is no longer necessary in relation to the purpose for which it was originally collected and / or processed ☐ Where consent is withdrawn ☐ Where the individual objects to processing and there is no overriding legitimate interest for continuing the processing $\hfill\square$ The personal data was unlawfully processed or otherwise breached data protection laws ☐ To comply with a legal obligation ☐ The processing relates to a child (aged under 13) 15.2 Retention of Data and how we deal with the right to erasure: We will consider each request for erasure on a case-by-case basis; we will only refuse to comply with a right to erasure in the following circumstances: to exercise the right of freedom of expression and information to comply with a legal obligation for the performance of a public interest task or exercise of official authority, including compliance with funding regulations retention of personal data policy for information in relation to data retention required by government bodies as follows o the exercise or defence of legal claims i.
-Motor Industry Training will keep some forms of information for longer than others, Information about learners cannot be kept indefinitely, unless there are specific requests to do so, In general information about learners will be kept for a period of ten years or 31st December 2030 (whichever is the latter) after they leave Motor Industry Training as currently required to evidence access to funding which is a requirement of the ESFA and Department of Education as appropriate Data required to evidence funding can be erased after this date, and cannot be erased prior to this timescale unless the data subject has obtained written approval and evidenced this to Motor Industry Training from the appropriate funding body.
-This will require Motor Industry Training confirms such approval prior to agreeing erasure.
+- Where the personal data is no longer necessary in relation to the purpose for which it was originally collected and/or processed - Where consent is withdrawn. - Where the individual objects to processing and there is no overriding legitimate interest for continuing the processing - The personal data was unlawfully processed or otherwise breached data protection laws. - To comply with a legal obligation - The processing relates to a child (aged under 13)

+15.2 Retention of Data and how we deal with the right to erasure:

+We will consider each request for erasure on a case-by-case basis; we will only refuse to comply with a right to erasure in the following circumstances:

+- To exercise the right of freedom of expression and information - To comply with a legal obligation for the performance of a public interest task or exercise of official authority, including compliance with funding regulations - The exercise or defence of legal claims

 All rights for erasure should be submitted to the DPO for consideration.
-Requests from individuals who have accessed government funding will be referred to Motor Industry Training
+Requests from individuals who have accessed government funding will be referred to MITSkills.
+Retention of personal data policy for information in relation to data retention required by government bodies as follows.

-Retention of Data
+Retention of Data Policy